Cyberjusticelab/JusticeAI/src/web_client/README.md

  Due to the simplicity of the nature of the application, we did not implemenet state management architecture.
 As mentioned above, we use `Eventbus.js` to handle component communication.
 If you want to have major refactoring in the future, you can check out [Vuex](https://vuex.vuejs.org/en/).

+We use ElementUI as the UI library.
+It is the best library available for Vue.js.
+For the best practice and code consistency, you should always check if the feature can be implemented using Element component.

 ## Testing<a name="testing"></a>

 The unit test of the web client is using the default [Vue.js unit test library](https://vuejs.org/v2/guide/unit-testing.html), which is built with Mocha.
 To test the application locally, run `npm run test`.